Where are they now? - Trevor Horn

 box set, with 34 previously unreleased tracks.
 CD1

-reverses the sides of the original release (to reflect
+reverses the sides of the original release (to reflect what

-CD2 collates released remixes, extended versions, 7"
+collates released remixes, extended versions, 7" versions

-show from 2000, plus 5 demos.
-CD6 has more mixes and
+2000, plus 5 demos.
+CD6 has more mixes and backing tracks.

-appearances.
-There is also a 2CD expanded
+also a 2CD expanded

-edition, with just CDs 1 and 2; and a translucent
+edition, with just CDs 1 and 2; and a translucent blue

-blue vinyl 2LP.
+vinyl 2LP.

-Horn produced 3 tracks ("The Gunman", "The Sun Ain't Gonna
+Horn produced 3 tracks ("The Gunman", "The Sun Ain't

-Shine Anymore", "Shape of Things to Come") on Cher's 1995
+Gonna Shine Anymore", "Shape of Things to Come") on Cher's

-album It's a Man's World, and co-wrote one of them
+1995 album It's a Man's World, and co-wrote "Shape

-and re-released summer 2023 with a 2CD Deluxe Edition, the
+re-released summer 2023 with a 2CD Deluxe Edition, the

 second CD containing contemporary remixes: "One by One (JR